 - Show or hide the on-screen Close button and the shot count by tapping the screen.

-You can remotely control your camera by not only shooting still images but also shooting video, time-lapse, slo-mo, portrait, or square.
+You can remotely control your camera with both still images and video, time-lapse, slo-mo, portrait, or square.
 But for these, you need to control the mode from the iPhone Camera app first.

 - Tap on the Camera app on your iPhone.